 How do you keep track of what you have to do?

-What’s your least favourite thing to do and how do you tackle it?
+What’s your least favorite thing to do and how do you tackle it?

 Whenever I finish a translation, particularly a long one, it’s tempting to consider the job as done and to deliver it to the client.
 However, it’s important to revise and proof your own work to make sure that you have not forgotten anything, that the meaning is clear and accurate and that the translated text flows naturally.
 Provided I have time, I like to set the translation aside and revisit it a few days later with fresh eyes.
 If I’m short on time, I make a point of proofing what I have translated the next morning, when my mind is at its freshest.